UNITED STATES

 2. | Liquidity, Capital Resources and Going Concern |

 We will require further sources of capital.
-In order to commence and maintain production at Velardeña, we expect that we will need approximately $
+In order to satisfy the Company’s projected general, administrative, exploration and other expenses through June 30, 2025, we will need approximately $

 The interim condensed consolidated financial statements have been prepared on a going concern basis under which an entity is considered to be able to realize its assets and satisfy its liabilities in the normal course of business.
-However, as noted above, our continuing long-term operations will be dependent upon our ability to secure sufficient funding to generate future profitable operations.
-The underlying value and recoverability of the amounts shown as property, plant and equipment in our interim condensed consolidated financial statements are dependent on our ability to continue to generate positive cash flows from operations and to continue to fund general administrative, and exploration
+However, as noted above, our continuing operations will be dependent upon our ability to secure sufficient funding to support future operations.
+The amounts shown as mineral properties in our interim condensed consolidated financial statements are dependent on our ability to sell certain assets of the Company and receive future equity or other financings

 8

-activities that would lead to additional profitable mining and processing activities or to generate proceeds from the disposition of property, plant and equipment.
+to continue to fund general administrative, and exploration activities that would lead to profitable mining and processing activities or to generate proceeds from the disposition of mineral exploration properties.

-The ability of the Company to maintain a positive cash balance for a period of twelve months beyond the filing date of this Quarterly Report on Form 10-Q is dependent upon its ability to generate sufficient cash flow from operations, collect VAT accounts receivable from the Mexican government, reduce expenses, sell non-core assets, and raise sufficient funds through equity or external sources.
+The ability of the Company to maintain a positive cash balance for a period of twelve months beyond the filing date of this Quarterly Report on Form 10-Q is dependent upon its ability to generate sufficient cash flow from the sale of assets, reduction of expenses, collection of VAT accounts receivable from the Mexican government, collection of the amount due from the Buyer for the oxide plant and water wells, and to raise sufficient funds through equity or other external financings or from other sources.
+In the absence of additional cash inflows, the Company anticipates that its cash resources will be exhausted in September 2024.
+If we are unable to obtain additional cash resources, we will be forced to cease operations and liquidate.
 These material uncertainties cast significant doubt on the Company’s ability to continue as a going concern.
-Therefore, the Company cannot conclude that substantial doubt does not exist as to the Company’s ability to continue as a going concern for the twelve months following the filing date of this Quarterly Report on Form 10-Q. The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or liabilities which might be necessary should the Company not continue as a going concern.
+Therefore, the Company cannot conclude that substantial doubt does not exist as to the Company’s ability to continue as a going concern for the twelve months following the filing date of this Quarterly Report on Form 10-Q. The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or liabilities, which might be necessary should the Company not continue as a going concern.

 9